david6983/mocassin/README.md

 ### using jar package

-The software can be run on any platform using java 11 by running
+The software can be run on any platform using java 11 or above by running
 ```
 java -jar mocassin-VERSION.jar
 ```